spider-themes/bbp-core/readme.txt

 2. BBP Core Settings

 == Changelog ==

+= v1.2.3 (25 March 2024) =
+Fixed: Resolved elementor free & pro widgets conflict.
+Free and pro widgets appearing at the same time on the editor.
+Fixed: Fixed fatal error while bbpress is not activated
+Fixed: Admin script loading issue (attached the scripts with the correct hook)
+New: Customizer option added for the brand color
+Tweaked: Forum Builder UI improved in the Admin Dashboard
+Tweaked: Voting settings option improved in the settings page
+Tweaked: Compatibility with the latest BBP Core Pro plugin
+Tweaked: Redirection stop after activating the plugin
+Tweaked: Plugin's Documentation link added in plugins page (beside the plugin name)

 = v1.2.2 (01 January 2024) =
 Fixed: Code validation issues fixed in the asking-for-review.php file